DemocracyClub/design-system/src-site/components/stack.md

 title: Stack
 ---

 The **Stack** is a helper component for spacing elements.
 It injects margin between adjacent elements along a vertical axis.
-You will more than likely want to use a **Stack** when dealing with flow content or composing your own component.
+You will more than likely want to use a **Stack** when dealing with flow content or in composing your own component.

 <table class="site-table">
   <tbody><tr>